 The Doctor Who Newbies Guide

 The Whoniverse is a vast construct.
 26 years of the Classic TV series, a decade and a half of novels, half a decade of audios, and the new TV series adds up to a lot of material.
 And stories frequently make references to other stories.
-In fact, one of the major criticisms of the ongoing series of novels has been that too many of them are part of ongoing story arcs (though the criticism says more about the fans making it than it does about the books themselves).
+In fact, one of the major criticisms of the ongoing series of novels has been that too many of them are part of ongoing story arcs.
 Although most stories do explain what you need to know, references to the past can easily leave you confused and bewildered.

 That's where the Newbies Guide comes in.
-Though it currently doesn't cover very many stories, it gives you a guide to everything you need to know to understand a story.
+Though it is only starting to cover the novels and audios, we eventually plan to include the complete TV series as well.
+It gives you a guide to everything you need to know to understand a story.
 Where possible, I have tried to minimise or eliminate spoilers for the story being discussed, but it's not always possible.
 Also, be aware that a very large proportion of entries include spoilers for other stories.

 How does it work?